FarronF/limerick-council-meetings/meetings/2016/01/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 17th December 2015.md

 Meeting at that stage.
 Members welcomed Mr. Coughlan as Director of the Municipal District

-adding that they were looking forward to working with him.--- 2
+adding that they were looking forward to working with him.
+---
+2

 **QUESTIONS**